 Images are taken using a time delayed integration (TDI) line scanning optical system with four CCD sensors.
 The TDI line scanning system greatly increases throughput by maximizing camera utilization.

 HCS v2.2 allows HiSeq instruments connected to the internet to send instrument health information to Illumina.
 This information is anonymous and includes only generic run metrics.
 This information is used by Illumina to help improve Illumina products.
 If you want to turn off this option or would like further information, see the Options menu in the HiSeq Control Software.
 You can find the Options menu under Menu, then Tools.

-The HiSeq instrument computer employs 64-bit Windows Vista.
+The HiSeq control computer employs 64-bit Windows Vista.

-This error message indicates a lack of fluorescence on the flow cell.
-To find focus at the start of a run, the software uses ETF, which is a focusing method that reads fluorescence from clusters on the flow cell.
-ETF must find fluorescence in at least one lane of the flow cell before the run can begin.
+The error message “Must have at least one valid ETF to normalize/correct the failed ones” indicates a lack of fluorescence from the flow cell.
+To find focus at the start of a run, the software uses ETF.
+ETF is a focusing method that reads fluorescence from clusters on the flow cell.
+Before a run can start, ETF must find fluorescence in at least one lane of the flow cell.

 Q(X) = -10 log10(P(~X))

 where P(~X) is the estimated probability of the base call being wrong.

 A quality score of 10 indicates an error probability of 0.1, a quality score of 20 indicates an error probability of 0.01, a quality score of 30 indicates an error probability of 0.001, and so on.